3C-like protease: As a treatment target

 Nirmatrelvir, a 3CLpro inhibitor developed by Pfizer in phase II/III clinical trials as a combination drug with ritonavir.

-A number of protease inhibitors are being developed targeting 3CLpro and homologous 3Cpro, including CLpro-1, GC376, rupintrivir, lufotrelvir, PF-07321332, and AG7404.
+A number of protease inhibitors are being developed targeting 3CLpro and homologous 3Cpro, including CLpro-1, GC376, AG7404, lufotrelvir, nirmatrelvir, ratutrelvir, rupintrivir.
 The intravenous administered prodrug PF-07304814 (lufotrelvir) entered clinical trials in September 2020.

 After clinical trials, in December 2021, the oral medication nirmatrelvir (formerly PF-07321332) became commercially available under emergency use authorizations (EUA), as part of the nirmatrelvir/ritonavir combination therapy (brand name Paxlovid).
 In May 2023, the medication got full FDA approval for high-risk adults, while children 12–18 were still covered under the EUA.

 The 3C-like protease inhibitor ensitrelvir received authorization to treat COVID-19 in Japan in 2022.

 In 2022, an ultralarge virtual screening campaign of 235 million molecules was able to identify a novel broad-spectrum inhibitor targeting the main protease of several coronaviruses.
 It is unusually not a peptidomimetic.

 A ligand-binding diagram showing the amino acid residues in contact with a covalently bound peptidomimetic protease inhibitor.
 The small red spheres are water molecules.